Aarogyaa Bharat

 1. Wheelchair

-Many patients experience limited mobility after surgery, especially after knee replacement, hip surgery, spinal procedures, or major abdominal operations.
+Many patients experience restricted movement after surgeries such as knee replacement, hip surgery, spinal procedures, abdominal operations, or trauma-related surgeries.

-Tip: For short-term recovery, renting a wheelchair is often more practical than buying.
+For short-term recovery, renting a wheelchair is often more practical than purchasing one, especially when mobility is expected to improve in a few weeks.

 2. Walker or Walking Aid

-For patients who can walk but need support, walkers are extremely helpful.
+For patients who can walk but need additional stability, walkers provide excellent support.

 • Elderly patients

-Options include standard walkers, foldable walkers, and walkers with wheels.
+Options include standard walkers, foldable walkers, and walkers with wheels, depending on the patient’s strength and confidence level.

 Step 2: Bed and Rest Support